GianMewes/SciFiPi/README.md

 ## List of Filters
 You can use any number of the following filters in any order:
 - filterDuplicates (CLI name: "duplicates")
-- filterEquidistant (CLI name: "equidistant")
+- filterEquidistant (CLI name: "equidistance")
 - filterImputation (CLI name: "imputation")
 - filterFillTimestamps (CLI name: "fillTimestamps" ): The fillTimestamps-Filter is scanning the dataFrames index for NaTs.
 If NaTs are found, a synthetic timestamp is created by the start time and the difference between the timestamps.
 The index is then filled by this synthetic timestamp.
 - filterFixTimezone (CLI name: "fixtimezone"): The FixTimezoneFilter is searching for timezone information in the dataframes index.
 If a timezone information is found it is transferred into datetime-format.
 If no timezone information is given, the local timezone is set.
 By adding timezone information into the index of dataframes, the signals of individual dataframes are mapped by the time recorded.